What is TMS Therapy

 DURING TREATMENT:NeuroStar delivers focused magnetic stimulation directly to the target areas of the brain.
 You’ll hear a clicking sound and feel a tapping sensation on your head

-NeuroStar Advanced Therapy: Depending on your doctor’s recommendation, each treatment takes between 19 and 37 minutes
+NeuroStar Advanced Therapy: Depending on your doctor’s recommendation, each treatment takes 19 minutes a day over 6 weeks

 AFTER TREATMENT:You can resume normal activities immediately.